unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 MVUX is a response to such situations and makes it easier to handle the above scenarios.

+## WeatherApp Sample

+You can find the code for our weather app here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/WeatherApp

 ## What is MVUX?

 MVUX is an extension to the MVU design pattern, and leverages code generation in order to take advantage of the unique data-binding engine of WinUI and the Uno Platform.